sguox002/leetcode/leetcode-all.md

 - case 1: q1 or q2 is leaf: with all 1, then the q1 or q2 will get a all 1 cell (subcell is merged), with all 0, then use the other node.
 - case 2: q1 and q2 are both non-leaf nodes: recursive do it. return a leaf node or non-leaf node.
 ->>

+### how to optimize the algorithm
+optimization is critical especially in competing programming.
+Also, using complexity analysis to judge how to optimize the algorithms.

+- get familiar with data structure complexity
+- actual performance of data structure in real using the language. for example vector is for flexible length, array is for fixed length and is having better performance.
+- avoid recomputing: visit tree node again and again, visit array elements, the repetitive work is generally reduced by using memoization, collecting information needed while visit once.
+- passing value or reference
+- prune while searching.